Local housing allowance

 With Local Housing Allowance, your benefit is based on:

-- how much money you have coming in; and
+- how much money you have coming in

-In some cases the amount of benefit you are entitled to will be affected by other things.
-These can include:
+In some cases the amount of benefit you are entitled to will be affected by other things, such as:

-With LHA you will know, before you find somewhere to live, how much the maximum amount of help with your rent you may be entitled to.
-By knowing how much you might get, it is easier for you to decide what type of property you can afford.
+With LHA you will know before you find somewhere to live, how much the maximum amount of help with your rent you may be entitled to.
+By knowing how much you might get, it's easier for you to decide what type of property you can afford.

 With LHA, housing benefit is usually paid to you and not to your landlord.
-You cannot normally choose to have your local housing allowance paid direct to your landlord.
-We can pay benefit to your landlord if we decide that you are likely to have difficulty paying your rent or if your landlord agrees to reduce your rent to the LHA level.
+You can't normally choose to have your local housing allowance paid direct to your landlord.
+We can pay benefit to your landlord if we decide that you're likely to have difficulty paying your rent or if your landlord agrees to reduce your rent to the LHA level.

-Usually you will have your benefit paid directly to you.
 It will be paid to you directly into your bank or building society account.
-If you do not already have a bank or building society account, you should open one.
+If you don't already have a bank or building society account, you should open one.
 That way you can arrange to pay the rent to your landlord automatically.
 You should do this with a direct debit or standing order.

-As a tenant you are responsible for paying your rent to your landlord.
-If you do not pay the rent your landlord may apply to the local authority to have it paid to them, or take other action to recover their money.
-If you are in rent arrears your landlord may be able to go to the courts and ask that you be evicted from your home.
-If you are in more than 8 weeks of arrears we will pay your landlord directly and you may risk losing your home.
+As a tenant you're responsible for paying your rent to your landlord.
+If you don't pay the rent your landlord may apply to the local authority to have it paid to them, or take other action to recover their money.
+If you're in rent arrears your landlord may be able to go to the courts and ask that you be evicted from your home.
+If you're in more than eight weeks of arrears we will pay your landlord directly and you may risk losing your home.

 Weekly local housing allowance rates

 These allowances are set by The Rent Service and apply from April each year.
-The Local Housing Allowance (LHA) rate you will be entitled to depends on how many people are in your household.
-It also depends on which area your property falls into.
+The Local Housing Allowance (LHA) rate you will be entitled to depends on how many people are in your household and which area your property falls into.
 Brentwood is divided into three areas for LHA purposes.

 No of bedrooms | Harlow & Stortford | South West Essex | Chelmsford | Outer North East London |